-This article examines the unique planning requirements of families with children, grandchildren or other family members (such as parents) with special needs.
+This article examines the unique planning requirements of families with children, grandchildren or other family members (such as parents) with disabilities.
 There are numerous misconceptions in this area that can result in costly mistakes when planning for special needs beneficiaries.
-Understanding the pitfalls associated with special needs planning is a must for all of us who assist families who have loved ones with special needs.
-With the growing number of special needs children and adults, who develop special needs later in life due to disease or accident, it is not uncommon for families to encounter the need for special needs planning.
+Understanding the pitfalls associated with disability planning is a must for all of us who assist families who have loved ones with a disability.
+With the growing number of special needs children and adults, who develop special needs later in life due to disease or accident, it is not uncommon for families to encounter the need for planning.